2022 FIFA World Cup qualification – AFC third round: Format

 The twelve teams that advanced from the second round (the seven group winners excluding Qatar and the five best group runners-up) were divided into two groups of six teams to play home-and-away round-robin matches.
 The top two teams of each group qualified for the 2022 FIFA World Cup, and the two third-placed teams advanced to the fourth round.
 World Cup hosts Qatar won Group E in the second round (which meant they advanced to the 2023 AFC Asian Cup finals) but were not required to qualify for the World Cup.

 Qualified teams

 Draw and seeding

 The draw for the third round was held on 1 July 2021 at 15:00 MST (UTC+8), in Kuala Lumpur, Malaysia.

 The seeding for the draw was based on a special release of the FIFA Men's World Rankings for Asian teams on 18 June 2021 (shown in parentheses below).

 Each group contained one team from each of the six pots.

-Note: Bolded teams qualified for the World Cup.
+Note: Bolded teams qualified directly for the World Cup.
 Italicised teams qualified for the fourth round.